 Do you plan on making a living from writing?

 I want to have books on shelves in bookstores and libraries.
 I want people to know me as a writer.
 This will get me money and I look forward to that.
-But I don’t plan to make a living from it because frankly, its a lot of pressure.
+But I don’t plan to make a living from it because frankly, it’s a lot of pressure.

 On Secrets I Keep From My Husband.